 This post fixes that.
 We compiled real specs, current pricing, and published inference throughput data across the GPUs and providers that matter most in 2026.
-No marketing spin — just the numbers you need to make an informed decision.
+No marketing spin, just the numbers you need to make an informed decision.
+For a workload-based decision guide that maps these GPUs to specific inference scenarios, see best GPU for AI inference in 2026.

 The Hardware Landscape: What You're Actually Choosing Between